Browse by Medical Category

 J. Keith Joung, MD, PhDProfessor of PathologyHarvard Medical School

 PathologistAssociate Chief for ResearchThe Jim and Ann Orr MGH Research ScholarMassachusetts General Hospital

 The Joung laboratory is developing strategies to reprogram the genome and epigenome of living cells to better understand biology and treat disease.
 We have developed and optimized molecular tools for customized genome editing that enable scientists to alter the DNA sequence of a living cell—from fruit flies to humans—with great precision.
 These technologies are based on designer DNA-binding and RNA-guided proteins engineered to recognize and cleave specific genomic sequences.
 We also use these targeting methodologies to direct various other regulatory elements to enable activation, repression, or alteration of histone modifications of specific genes.
 These tools have many potential uses in cancer research and may one day lead to more efficient gene therapy capable of correcting disease-related mutations in human cells.

-The Joung Laboratory develops technologies for genome engineering using artificial "designer" DNA-binding domains.
-We utilize engineered zinc finger, transcription activator-like effector (TALE), and RNA-guided CRISPR/Cas-based systems to direct specific genomic alterations in living cells and organisms.
-In addition to developing and optimizing these technologies, we are exploring their applications for biological research and gene therapy.
+The Joung Laboratory develops technologies for genome and epigenome engineering of living cells and organisms using engineered zinc finger, transcription activator-like effector (TALE), and RNA-guided CRISPR-Cas9-based systems and explores their applications for biological research and gene therapy.

 For more information about research concepts, co-authors, and to see a timeline, see Dr. Joung's research profile at the Harvard Clinical and Translational Science Center.